mwakad/supervised-ml-classifiers-for-predicting-water-wells-condition/README.md

 ## 4. Modelling

-Multiple supervised classifiers are implemented and compared to address the ternary classification problem:
+Multiple supervised ML classifiers are build, trained on a balanced training set, tuned, and their respective performance analyzed to determine the best-fit model for predicting values of a ternary target variable.

 - **Logistic Regression (Baseline):** Serves as a simple, interpretable benchmark for multiclass classification.
 Both untuned and hyperparameter-tuned versions were evaluated.
 - **Decision Tree Classifier:** Captures non-linear relationships and feature interactions.
 The model is optimized through grid search, adjusting parameters such as tree depth and minimum samples per split.